Create a Ticket

 2. Then select the correct person from the list of identities displayed.

-Enterprise Service Management New Ticket department field
+Enterprise Service Management (ESM) New Ticket Contact Source drop down menu

-Enterprise Service Management New Ticket room field
+Enterprise Service Management (ESM) New Ticket priority field drop down menu expanded

-12. Additional fields may be displayed depending upon the specific ticket form selected.
+11. Additional fields may be displayed depending upon the specific ticket form selected.
 Enter appropriate information into the fields displayed.

-13. In the Additional Information About This Request field, please include any information that could be important for the completion of this request.
+12. In the Additional Information About This Request field, please include any information that could be important for the completion of this request.
 This includes time constraints, or coordination with other activities or groups.

-14. In the Attach Supporting Documents field, if there are any files that will help with the completion of the request please include them with the following directions.
+13. In the Attach Supporting Documents field, if there are any files that will help with the completion of the request please include them with the following directions.

 1. Click Browse...